buddydev/bp-xprofile-custom-field-types/readme.txt

 Discuss the plugin on our [release post](https://buddydev.com/add-extra-buddypress-profile-fields-with-buddypress-xprofile-custom-field-types-plugin/) or view the plugin's [detailed documentation here](https://buddydev.com/plugins/bp-xprofile-custom-field-types/).
 The idea is based on @donmik's plugin.
 This plugin is a complete rewrite.
 Some field type do share code with the original plugin.
 My guess, we are using 20-30% of the code for field types from the original.

-In future, we hope to add more fields.
+In the future, we hope to add more fields.

 **Note: This plugin is not 100% backward compatible** It is very easy to migrate.
 Should take less than 5 minute.
 If you are looking to move from the older plugin to this one, please read our [migration guide](https://buddydev.com/plugins/bp-xprofile-custom-field-types/#migrate).